72 Hours in Montreal

-A few blocks to the north on St. Catherine Street is Ogilvy's Department Store, one of Montréal's best-known Scottish landmarks.
+A few blocks south on St. Catherine Street is Ogilvy's Department Store, one of Montréal's best-known Scottish landmarks.
 With its ubiquitous tartan boxes and noon-hour pipers, Ogilvy's has come to symbolize Québec's Scottish heritage.
-Established in 1866, Ogilvy's has welcomed musical groups like the Fisk Jubilee Singers with Martin Luther King and the Vienna Boys' Choir to its Tudor Hall.
-Ogilvy's hosts piano recitals and choirs to this day, and savvy shoppers continue to browse its upscale boutiques as the bagpiper marches through announcing the noon hour.
+Look for the busker outside selling Irish musical spoons and playing along to recordings of jigs and reels.
+Established in 1866, Ogilvy's has welcomed a myriad of musical groups to its Tudor Hall, and hosts piano recitals and choirs to this day.

-For a change of pace and scenery, take the métro south on the Green Line to the Lionel Groulx station in St. Henri and browse one of Montréal's best-known markets.
-Immortalized in Gabrielle Roy's The Tin Flute, St. Henri offers a mélange of antique shops, market items and restaurants, the highlight of which is the vibrant Atwater Market on the Lachine Canal.
-Locals and savvy visitors descend on the Atwater Market's colorful produce, where Les Douceurs du Marché bursts with gourmet treats, from dark chocolate to 375 types of olive oil.
-Summer visitors can sip café au lait on Au Pain Doré's patio as cyclists spin and watercraft bob on the canal below.
+For a change of pace and scenery, take the Green Line south to the Lionel Groulx station on the border of gentrified Griffintown and gentrifying St. Henri, and browse one of Montréal's best-known markets.
+The neighborhoods offer a mélange of antique shops, boutiques and restaurants, but the highlight is the Atwater Market on the Lachine Canal.
+Locals and knowledgeable visitors descend here for the colorful produce: the raw milk cheeses from fromageries Hamel and Atwater (don't miss the back all-local beer room), the impressive selection of local foie gras, sausages and organic meats from the upstairs butchers and the gourmet products from artisans such as Les Douceurs du Marché.
+Summer visitors can sip café au laits on Au Pain Doré's patio as boats bob on the canal below.

-Now head up to Boulevard Saint-Laurent near Sherbrooke St. to the Musée Juste Pour Rire (Just for Laughs Museum).
-Comedy fans will want to visit Montréal during the Just for Laughs Festival, but the rest of the year the museum has eight mini-theaters screening clips of 20th century francophone and anglophone comedians, from Laurel & Hardy to Dame Edna.
-Visitors with kids will want to head upstairs to the children's pavilion — where comedians and magicians devote personal attention to the kids in a fun-house setting.
+Before the day ends, jump on the metro to the Musée Juste Pour Rire (Just for Laughs Museum).
+Comedy fans will want to try their best to visit Montréal during the Just for Laughs Festival in early July, but the rest of the year the museum has eight mini-theaters screening clips of 20th century French-English-speaking comedians, from Laurel & Hardy to Dame Edna.
+Visitors with kids will want to head upstairs to the children's pavilion, where comedians and magicians devote personal attention to the youngsters in a fun-house setting.